USEPA/power-sector-dev-portal/app/public/content/datavis/charts/bar-charts.md

       type: "do"
     - title: "Category Labels"
       image: "/assets/images/datavis/charts/bar-and-column-charts/column-category-labels-do.png"
       alt: "A zoomed-in image of a column chart showing that its column labels are short.
-In this case, they useU.S.state abbreviations instead of full names.
+In this case, they use U.S. state abbreviations instead of full names.
 This makes the chart easy to read."
       content: The names of your categories (columns) should be short and center-aligned.
 If you have longer category names, consider using a bar chart instead.
       type: "do"
   - title: "Things to Avoid"